LAakerberg/JavaScript-2-ca/README.md

 - Search function
 - Update posts function

-* Moving delete posts from detailed page to profile page
+* Moving delete posts from detailed page to profile page.
 * When creating a post, the site should reload...
 * If media file not is uploaded by user it should hide/display none for the div.